-The Private Placement Warrants (including the shares of Class A Common Stock issuable upon exercise of the Private Placement Warrants) will not be transferable, assignable or salable until 30 days after the Closing (except, among other limited exceptions, to our directors and officers and other persons or entities affiliated with our sponsor) and they will not be redeemable by us (except as described under "Warrants-Public Warrants-Redemption of Warrants when the price per share of Class A Common Stock equals or exceeds \$10.00") so long as they are held by the Sponsor or its permitted transferees.
+The Private Placement Warrants will not be redeemable by us (except as described under "Warrants-Public Warrants-Redemption of Warrants when the price per share of Class A Common Stock equals or exceeds \$10.00") so long as they are held by the Sponsor or its permitted transferees.
 The Sponsor, or its permitted transferees, has the option to exercise the Private Placement Warrants on a cashless basis and have certain registration rights described herein.
 Otherwise, the Private Placement Warrants have terms and provisions that are identical to those of the Public Warrants.
 If the Private Placement Warrants are held by holders other than the Sponsor or its permitted transferees, the Private Placement Warrants will be redeemable by us in all redemption scenarios and exercisable by the holders on the same basis as the Public Warrants.

-Except as described under "Warrants-Public Warrants-Redemption of Warrants when the price per share of ClassA Common Stock equals or exceeds \$10.00," if holders of the Private Placement Warrants elect to exercise them on a cashless basis, they would pay the exercise price by surrendering his, her or its Warrants for that number of shares of Class A Common Stock equal to the quotient obtained by dividing (x) the product of the number of shares of Class A Common Stock underlying the Warrants, multiplied by the excess of the "historical fair market value" (as defined below) less the exercise price of the Warrants by (y) the historical fair market value.
+Except as described under "Warrants-Public Warrants-Redemption of Warrants when the price per share of Class A Common Stock equals or exceeds \$10.0Q" if holders of the Private Placement Warrants elect to exercise them on a cashless basis, they would pay the exercise price by surrendering his, her or its Warrants for that number of shares of Class A Common Stock equal to the quotient obtained by dividing (x) the product of the number of shares of Class A Common Stock underlying the Warrants, multiplied by the excess of the "historical fair market value" (as defined below) less the exercise price of the Warrants by (y) the historical fair market value.
 For these purposes, the "historical fair market value" shall mean the average last reported sale price of the shares of Class A Common Stock for the 10 trading days ending on the third trading day prior to the date on which the notice of Warrant exercise is sent to the warrant agent.